eliasinul/GLUCOSE/README.md

 ## Licensing

-- Data is released under the terms of a [CC-BY 4.0 License Agreement](https://creativecommons.org/licenses/by/4.0/legalcode).
+- The GLUCOSE data is released under the terms of a [CC-BY 4.0 License Agreement](https://creativecommons.org/licenses/by/4.0/legalcode).